danilao/danilao.github.io/index.md

 A set of Procreate brushes to simulate real markers.

-They are perfect for sketching and final illustrations.
+They are perfect for sketching and studies.

 Get them on [Gumroad](https://dlao.gumroad.com/l/pctmkrs)